Thomas Fanshawe (remembrancer of the exchequer): Family life

 and had issue by both marriages.
 His elder son by his first marriage, Henry, succeeded him as remembrancer.
 Thomas, his eldest son by his second marriage, inherited Jenkins and other estates at Barking and was an MP for Lancaster.
 William, his youngest son, was also an MP.
-Alice, his eldest daughter by the second marriage, married Sir Christopher Hatton, a relative of the Lord Chancellor and favorite of Queen Elizabeth, Sir Christopher Hatton.
+Alice, his eldest daughter by the second marriage, married Sir Christopher Hatton, a first cousin godson of the Lord Chancellor and favorite of Queen Elizabeth, Sir Christopher Hatton.

 Thomas Fanshawe's widow was buried at Ware on 30 May 1622.